-After increasing steadily from 2005 to 2008, this trend has begun to reverse and has declined each of the past three years; therefore this trend is revised from neutral to positive.
+After increasing steadily from 2005 to 2008, this trend has begun to reverse and has declined each of the past four years; therefore this trend remains positive.
 The increase occurred without any significant changes in population or additional services, but was generally in line with the average annual CPI increases of 3 percent, according to the U.S. Bureau of Labor Statistics.
-It is highly likely the decrease over the past two years is directly related to decreasing revenues, since the County is required to pass a balanced budget and seeks to finish each fiscal year with a surplus.
+As the County is required to pass a balanced budget, it this decrease is directly related to decreasing revenues.
 As a result, while technically positive, this could reflect a negative impact on service provision.